tarotez/sortpipe/README.md

 1. Run MATLAB/bin_file_generator/createData4Kilo.m to convert recordings to the bin format.
 The result will be in rawData_MNAME where MNAME is the identifier for the monkey.

 2. Run Documents/autokilo to apply kilosort to all files in rawData_MNAME.
 The result will be in kiloSorted_MNAME.
 Some of the files are in the Phy format, which cannot be read directly from Matlab.
 Hence the following steps are necessary for conversion.
-If running kilosort from GUI, set both the working directory and the final output directory to toPlexonOfflineSorter_MNAME/sessionXX/subsessionZ, such that both "rez.mat" and "temp_wh" files are written out to the same directory.
+If running kilosort from GUI, set both the working directory and the final output directory to toPlexonOfflineSorter_MNAME/sessionXX/subsessionZ, such that both "rez.mat" and "temp_wh.dat" files are written out to the same directory.

 3. Click kilo2plexon.bat to write out toPlexonOfflineSorter_MNAME/sessionXX/subsessionZ/sessionXX.mat.
 It contains waveforms and spike times converted from files in kiloSorted in the Phy format.